Smiling woman sitting on a couch with a laptop and holding a coffee mug in a cozy living room.

 Key Takeaways

-1. You can use a credit card cash back calculator to determine the cash back rewards you may receive on a transaction or use a simple calculation.
+1. You may use a credit card cash back calculator to determine the rewards you may earn on a cash back credit card.

-2. To calculate cash back, you need to know the card’s cash back rate and the purchase cost.
+2. If you want to calculate cash back earnings yourself, you’ll need to know the cash back rate on your card and the amount you spend.

-3. Some credit cards have different reward rates in different categories, which may rotate.
+3. Some credit cards offer higher rewards in certain categories, which may change throughout the year.

-A cash back credit card is a type of rewards card that gives you a percentage of your eligible spending back as cash, which you could redeem as a statement credit, donation, or bank deposit.
-With certain cards, you may earn cash back on everything from a new dining room table to a flight across the country.
-You can use a cash back reward calculator or a simple math formula to calculate your cash back.
-Let’s break it down into steps.
+A cash back credit card is a type of rewards card that gives you a percentage of your eligible spending back as cash.
+You may redeem cash back rewards in several ways, such as a statement credit, donation, or bank deposit.
+With certain cards, you may earn cash back on multiple purchases from a new dining room table to a flight across the country.
+The amount of cash back you earn depends on the rewards rate.

 Some credit cards, like the Discover it® Cash Back Card, have bonus reward categories that rotate throughout the year.
-When calculating cash back on a rotating rewards card, it’s important to confirm which categories currently have a bonus cash back rate.
+When calculating cash back on a rotating rewards card, it’s important to confirm which categories currently have a higher rate.

 With the Discover it® Cash Back Card, you can earn 5% cash back on everyday purchases at different places each quarter, up to the quarterly maximum when you activate.
-Plus, earn 1% cash back on all other purchases.
 Refer to the Discover Cashback Bonus® Calendar for up-to-date bonus categories.

-Or maybe you don’t have a rewards credit card yet, and you’d like to determine how much cash back you could earn with a particular card.
-In that case, you might look at your expenses in one of the card’s bonus categories.
+Or maybe you don’t have a rewards credit card yet, and you’d like to determine how much cash back you may earn with a particular card over time.
+In that case, you might take a closer look at your most frequent purchases.

-Here’s how you’d find the cash back amount for the dishwasher with a Discover it® Cash Back card if the store was part of the 5% promotional offer:
+For example, here’s how you’d find the cash back amount for a $650 dishwasher with a Discover it® Cash Back card if the store was part of the 5% cash back promotional offer:

 .05 x 650 = 32.5

-You would earn $32.50 in cash back for the dishwasher.
+You may earn $32.50 in cash back for the dishwasher.

 Did you know?

-Some credit card companies have offers for new cardmembers that can take your cash back rewards even further.
-With Cashback Match from Discover, you can get an unlimited dollar-for-dollar match of all the cash back you earn at the end of your first year.2
+You may be able to make your cash back go even further on new cards by taking advantage of welcome offers.
+With Cashback Match from Discover, you get an unlimited dollar-for-dollar match of all the cash back you earn at the end of your first year.2

 Cash back doesn’t have to be mysterious.
-You can use a simple calculation or a cash back calculator to determine the rewards you may receive for a significant purchase.
-You could also use these tools to compare your earning potential with multiple cash back credit card options.
+You may use a simple calculation or a cash back calculator to determine the rewards you might receive for a big purchase.
+If you’re looking for a new rewards credit card, you may want to compare your potential cash back earnings for a few everyday purchases across several credit card options.

 Next steps